13 Types Of Writing Every Writer Should Master

 Business proposals

-Business proposals is an example of persuasive writing
+Business proposals are an example of persuasive writing

 In a persuasive essay, your goal is to convince the reader to agree with you through strategic argumentation.
-To accomplish this, you employ various argumentation techniques like presenting supporting evidence for your argument, laying out points in a logical order that slowly generates buy-in from the reader, and telling a story that evokes emotion to make the case.
+To accomplish this, you employ various argumentation techniques like presenting supporting evidence for your argument, laying out points logically that slowly generate buy-in from the reader, and telling a story that evokes emotion to make the case.
+Politicians and leaders use persuasive writing to popularize ideas like Barack Obama’s book The Audacity of Hope.
+If you’d like to learn more, read our guide to persuasive essays.

 Examples of persuasive writing include: